BohdanNeskorozhenyy/Hooks-Utils-Algoritms/src/data-strucrure/singly-linked-list/README.md

 - **Nodes**: Each node contains two fields: the data, which stores the element, and a pointer/reference to the next node in the sequence.

 - **Head**: The first node of the linked list is called the head.
 It is the entry point for accessing elements in the list.

+- **Tail**: The last node of the linked list is called the tail.
+It is the entry point for accessing elements in the list.

 - **Traversal**: To traverse the list, you start from the head and follow the next pointers until you reach the end (null).